Are you doing everything right and still experience hair damage? Read on.

 How do you detangle your hair?
 Snap off the tangles and knots, brush or comb them out?
 Snapping them off or combing them out without a detangler causes tension on your scalp & weakens your hair.
 To properly detangle, use a detangler or instant conditioner with a good slip, detangle with your fingers and/or wide tooth comb.

 Split ends and damaged hair ought to go, they give your styles a rugged look and the split ends travel up the hair meaning more damage, knots and tangles.
-Try when necessary or you can keep dusting your ends every now and then.
+Trim when necessary or you can keep dusting your ends every now and then.
 Wanna know if your hair needs a trim, check out here.

 Over manipulation/ daily styling.